pscl4rke/recomi/README.md

 # Recomi -- The Repository Collection Mirror

+Recomi is a
-Batch-orientated tool for keeping local collections of git repositories mirroring their remote upstream counterparts.
+batch-orientated tool for keeping local collections of git repositories mirroring their remote upstream counterparts.

 Each "collection" is a directory that contains repositories.